rom-orlovich/my-trainees-management/README.md

 I’m Rom Orlovich, a highly motivated Full Stack Developer who has experience with cutting-edge techs like React,Ts,node,express,mongo,sql and ect.
 \
 As a self - employed personal trainer , I try to integrate the world of personal training with my passaion for programming.

+# **Why I choose this project:**

+As personal trainer , I have manage the system of my business manually with different and not related tools that make my daily work much more complicated.
 \
+Therefore , I decided to create this practical tool that will simplify my business management and give me a nice overview about my trainees and their processes.

 **My Linkedin** - **[Rom Orlovich](https://www.linkedin.com/in/rom-orlovich/)**